-The Nature Conservancy is working with a coalition of farmers, University of Wisconsin scientists and county, state and federal agencies in two Wisconsin watersheds to blend sustainable agriculture with improved water quality in streams.
+The Nature Conservancy is working with a coalition of farmers, University of Wisconsin scientists and county, state and federal agencies in the Pecatonica River watershed to blend sustainable agriculture with improved water quality in streams.

-Known as the Wisconsin Buffer Initiative, the group hopes to improve water quality by using science to target conservation efforts on those fields and pastures with the greatest potential for contributing nutrients like phosphorus to streams.
-Our work contributes to cleaner water in the Mississippi River and the Great Lakes.
+The partners are showing that you can improve water quality by using science to target conservation efforts on those fields and pastures with the greatest potential for contributing nutrients like phosphorus to streams.
+The project could help change the way we clean up Wisconsin’s waters.

 22 farmers have made changes to farm practices that are helping improve water quality in the Pecatonica River watershed.

 Lynn Betts’ article in the Wisconsin Agriculturist shows that changes farmers are making in the Pecatonica River watershed are resulting in cleaner water in streams.